counternote/counternote/README.md

 However, ABC notation is not a music notation directly.
 It’s a music notation *notation* with another layer of translation (music —> staff —> ABC).
 Counternote is a different kind of abstraction from western music notation, a linguistic one, not a visual one, so it can be written in plaintext directly (music —> Counternote).

-Counternote has been created as a complementary foil to the venerable staff notation, so that even the most seasoned of musicians is likely to gain a deeper understand of the craft of music by learning it.
+Counternote has been created as a complementary foil to the venerable staff notation, not a replacement.
+Even the most seasoned of musicians is likely to gain another perspective on music by learning it.
+But this is not a one way street — any relevant feedback will be considered.
+You can join the [Discord][dc] and suggest away.

 [md]:https://daringfireball.net/projects/markdown/ "John Gruber’s Markdown Spectacular"
 [abc]:https://abcnotation.com/ "ABC notation"
+[dc]:https://discord.gg/SvWfPwpxEv "Counternote server invite"

 # Design